Risk assets rally to records as U.S. political uncertainty ebbs

 “Trading conditions are likely to be volatile for the remainder of the week and crypto traders should expect $1,000 swings in the matter of minutes,” OANDA’s Moya said of bitcoin.

-In other currency markets the dollar was under pressure from Yellen’s expected push for fiscal stimulus, said Patrick Leary, chief market strategist and senior trader at Incapital in Minneapolis.
+In other currency markets the dollar was under pressure from Yellen’s expected push for fiscal stimulus.

-Gold hasn’t rallied on the dollar debasement trade that pushed it to an all-time peak in August because some investors have latched onto the view that bitcoin is a store of value, Leary said.

 An index of emerging market currencies was little changed on the day.
 It hit a 2-1/2-year high last week.